Florey, Australian Capital Territory: Education

 The suburb supports three schools, the Catholic St. Francis Xavier College (7-12) and St John the Apostle Primary (K-6), and Florey Primary School (K-6).

 St Francis Xavier High School located on Barnard Circuit was founded in 1976 and operated in the Florey building at Girls High School Braddon, now Merici College until 1977 when it moved to its permanent site in Florey.
 The Foundation principal was Mr Jim Smythe and it was the first lay-run Catholic High School in Canberra.
 In 1997, it was renamed St Francis Xavier College after it decided accept taking Years 11 and 12 students.

 St John the Apostle Primary School located on Pawsey Circuit was opened in 1979.
 The school was blessed by Roman Catholic Archbishop of Canberra and Goulburn, the Most Reverend Edward Clancy, with Father Pat Power in 1979.

 Florey Primary School, Preschool and Child Health Clinic plan was developed by Ken Maher & Partners in 1987.
 The design plan was based on 'school as village' concept that was at the time used for Chisholm Primary School.
 The school was opened in January 1989 with Narelle Hargreaves as the founding principal.
 The classrooms were" grouped into four separate cottages, each with four open-plan classrooms, a wet area for art and craft, a reading recovery room and a staff room.The school hall is kid-sized, with a glass tower which cries out for a school bell.
 Small courtyards connect the buildings and add to the village atmosphere".
 A new multi-purpose building was constructed as part of Rudd Government's Building the Education Revolution and its design was awarded Australian Institute of Architects – Public Architecture Commendation.
 There is an oval adjacent to the school and in 2020 it is not used by sporting groups due to lack of regular maintenance.

-Florey Shopping Centre (Florey Shops)

-The suburb has a shopping centre with medium size supermarket, pharmacy, bakery, butcher, hairdresser, takeaway food, pizza franchises, two restaurants, bicycle repair shop, two real estate agents.
-One of the original shops the Florey Newsagency closed in 2018 and was replaced by an educational service.
-A take away coffee shop has operated since 2016.